PeggyJV/sommelier/README.md

 sudo systemctl start steward && sudo journalctl -u steward -f
 ```

 Once your Steward is running, ensure that its server endpoint is reachable over the internet.
-Then, if you haven't already, follows the steps outlined in the [Steward Registry repository](https://github.com/PeggyJV/steward-registry) to register your steward instance.
+Then, if you haven't already, follow the steps outlined in the [Steward Registry repository](https://github.com/PeggyJV/steward-registry) to register your steward instance.

+Your installation is complete!
+If you have any problems, please reach out in the validator lobby channels in Discord or Telegram.

 ### Actions